pinterest/ktlint/README.md

 - `indent`: Indentation formatting - respects `.editorconfig` `indent_size` with no continuation indent (see [EditorConfig](#editorconfig) section for more)
 - `max-line-length`: Ensures that lines do not exceed the given length of `.editorconfig` property `max_line_length` (see [EditorConfig](#editorconfig) section for more).
 This rule does not apply in a number of situations.
 For example, in the case a line exceeds the maximum line length due to and comment that disables ktlint rules than that comment is being ignored when validating the length of the line.
 The `.editorconfig` property `ktlint_ignore_back_ticked_identifier` can be set to ignore identifiers which are enclosed in backticks, which for example is very useful when you want to allow longer names for unit tests.
 - `modifier-order`: Consistent order of modifiers
+- `multiline-if-else`: Braces required for multiline if/else statements
 - `no-blank-line-before-rbrace`: No blank lines before `}`
 - `no-blank-lines-in-chained-method-calls`: No blank lines in chained method expressions
 - `no-consecutive-blank-lines`: No consecutive blank lines